 As of May 8, 2009, the Board approved entering into an agreement with the California Employer's Retiree Benefit Trust (CERBT) fund.
 This is managed by California Public Employees Retirement System (CalPERS).
 CalPERS administers pension and health benefits for over two million California public employees, retirees, and their families.
-CalPERS was founded in 1932 and is the of June 30, 2022, CalPERS managed \$440 billion in assets for more than 2.890 California employers.
-In million, respectively.
-1988 and 2007, enabling statutes and regulations were enacted which permitted CalPERS to form the CERBT fund, an irrevocable Section 115 Trust, for the purpose of receiving employer contributions that will prefund health and other postemployment benefit costs for retirees and their beneficiaries.
-Financial statements for CERBT
+CalPERS was founded in 1932 and is the largest public pension fund in the United States.
+As of June 30, 2022, CalPERS managed \$440 billion in assets for more than 2,890 California employers.
+In 1988 and 2007, enabling statutes and regulations were enacted which permitted CalPERS to form the CERBT fund, an irrevocable Section 115 Trust, for the purpose of receiving employer contributions that will prefund health and other postemployment benefit costs for retirees and their beneficiaries.
+Financial statements for CERBT may be obtained from CalPERS at P.O.
+Box 942709, Sacramento, CA 94229-2709.